 As far as quantity goes, you can order as few or as many labels as you need.
 The price per label decreases as the total quantity increases.
 We recommend ordering at least 500 to start getting a good price per label.
 You can also group multiple designs together in one order to boost your total quantity as long as each design is the same size and uses the same materials.
 This is a great option to have in a nutraceutical label company if you have multiple versions of similar products using the same specs but a different design.

 The next step in placing a label order is to select your materials.
 Supplement label makers usually offer a lot of options here.
-Choosing a unique material can be a great way to take advantage of those options and set your product apart.
-Frontier Label offers several specialty materials including silver metallic paper, silver metallic plastic and hologram plastic.
+Choosing a unique label material can be a great way to take advantage of those options and set your product apart.
+Frontier Label offers several specialty materials including Metallic Plastic and Holographic Plastic.
 Each of these materials can be used to complement your label design.
-Using one of these materials in partnership with a well-composed label can be help you catch the eye of your target audience.
-In addition to these specialty materials, we offer both gloss and matte laminate help you further customize your label.
+Using one of these materials in partnership with a well-composed label can help you catch the eye of your target audience.
+In addition to these specialty materials, we offer both gloss and matte laminate to help you further customize your label.
 Any nutraceutical label company should be able to help you decide which material combination is best for you.

 How Are Labels Made?